National-Clinical-Cohort-Collaborative/Data-Ingestion-and-Harmonization/pipeline_logic/v2/unit-harmonization-and-inference/UHI-tool-for-sites/README.md

 ## Unit inference and unit harmonization
 Any rows of patient data that are missing units, as well as rows of data that contain invalid units of measure for a lab, undergo unit inference.
 Unit harmonization is then performed on the inferred and known units, in order to ensure a common measurement unit for analysis per lab.

+Please reach out to kbradwell@palantir.com for help adapting this code at your site.